bentleybuilds/workShop/javascript201/readme.md

 }

-// can you log a string that reads:
+// Log a string that reads:
 // "My car is a [color] [make] [model]"
 // by accessing these properties from the object?